Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

       <time>3.0</time>
       <duration>3.0</duration>
       <portrait>robot</portrait>
-      <message>The motherboard has been overtaken by agressive malignant programs.
-Unfortunalely, they threaten both the system's data and our corporeal integrity.</message>
+      <message>The motherboard has been overtaken by aggressive malignant programs.
+Unfortunately, they threaten both the system's data and our corporeal integrity.</message>
     </Item>
     <Item>
       <id>0</id>
       <time>6.0</time>
       <duration>2.5</duration>
       <portrait>robot</portrait>
-      <message>I recommand a cautious approach so we can keep the ship's repairs to a minimum.</message>
+      <message>I recommend a cautious approach so we can keep the ship's repairs to a minimum.</message>
     </Item>
     <Item>
       <id>0</id>